dutes/ci_portfolio_three/README.md

 # Code Institute Portfolio 3: BlackJack

 ## BlackJack
-The aim of this project was to create a BlackJack game to equally satisfy the project requirements as well as offer the user a fun experience within the CLI limitations.
+The aim of this project is to create a BlackJack game to equally satisfy the project requirements as well as offer the user a fun experience within the CLI limitations.
 The game was programmed in Python and utilizes the Code Institute Python template to deploy it on Heroku.

 ##  A note on DocStrings
 Please note that the docstring format followed for this project matches that of the organisation I work for.
-I am submitting this course work as part of a development progam within my organisation and therefore am following the perscribed format for commenting and documentaiton (docstrings)
+I am submitting this course work as part of a development program within my organisation and therefore I am following the prescribed format for commenting and documentaiton (docstrings)

 ## Table of Contents
 - [User Experience](#user-expeirience)